bitromortac/lnregtest/README.md

 The binaries bitcoind, bitcoin-cli, lnd, and lncli are expected to be found in `$PATH`.

-You can use the tool in two different modes:
+You can use the tool in two different standalone modes:

 **Git repository mode**:
 ```